 What is Planned Pooling in Crochet?

-Planned Pooling is basically a technique in which you crochet the same number of stitches per color intentionally using a variegated pooling yarn to make a specific design or color pattern.
+Planned Pooling is a technique in which you crochet the same number of stitches per color intentionally using a variegated pooling yarn to make a specific design or color pattern.

 And I promise, once you have mastered your tension, the rest as they say is a breeze!

 Can I use ANY Stitch?

-The short answer is Yes you can.
+“The short answer is Yes you can”

-Now let’s get pooling
+Now let’s get pooling!

 Watch The Video Tutorial Here

 This post contains affiliate links designed to provide a commission on purchases made at no cost to you.
-As an Amazon Associate, I earn from qualifying purchases which support my work in providing new content and information on this site.
+As an Amazon Associate, I earn from qualifying purchases that support my work in providing new content and information on this site.